ccolle/TransAm/_posts/2017-05-19-day-003-westmoreland-state-park-belle-isle-state-park.markdown

 Stephen then made the very generous offer to let me stay at their spot.
 Very relieved I accepted and set up my tent next to their RV.

-Not long thereafter, Anita, who overheard my troubles at the reception invited me to join her for dinner together with the 4 other members of "loners on wheels", an organisation for single campers.
+Not long thereafter, Anita, who overheard my troubles at the reception invited me to join her for dinner together with 4 other members of "loners on wheels", an organisation for single campers.
 At 5 p.m. we drove to the nearby "oak restaurant", with good food and oversized desserts.
 One of the ladies told the waiter that she would take care of my bill, and persisted after a weak attempt by me to decline.
 It was very nice meeting and dining with the 5 ladies from "loners on wheels".